 Tropical Weather – Storms

-Flooding is something you might not have considered when planning your tropical travel or vacation.
+Flooding is a tropical danger you might not have considered when planning your tropical travel or vacation.
 Tropical storms can be really amazing to experience, but they can also be dangerous.

 High winds, falling trees, road closures and power losses are something to consider.
 Will you have adequate shelter in case of cyclones, typhoons or severe tropical storms?
 I wouldn’t want to be in a tent.